-What does a copywriter do, and everything you need to know about content marketing for aspiring B2B businesses.
+What does a copywriter do, and everything you need to know about copywriting and content marketing for aspiring B2B businesses.

 Content is the answer to a question, the key to a puzzle, the information station on the road to progress.
 More than this, content is the backbone of inbound marketing for the B2B world.